vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-types/incremental_backups.md

 :::warning
 **Incremental backups of qcow2 disks require NBD.** qcow2 disks are used for VDIs larger than 2 TiB and on storage repositories that store their disks in the qcow2 format.

-Enabling **Use NBD to transfer disk** in the job's Advanced settings is not sufficient on its own.
-NBD must also be enabled on at least one network of **every** pool involved, and XOA (or the proxy running the backup) must be able to reach those networks.
-If a default backup network is set, NBD must be enabled on it.
+Enabling **Use NBD to transfer disk** in the job's Advanced settings is not sufficient on its own: the [network requirements](#nbd-network-requirements) must also be satisfied on **every** pool involved.
 If these conditions are not met, the job **falls back with a warning** to a non-NBD transfer: no qcow2 delta can be produced, so each run transfers a full backup instead.

 Always confirm NBD was actually used in the backup log after the first run.
 :::

 To learn more about the evolution of this feature across various XO releases, check out our blog posts for versions [5.76](https://xen-orchestra.com/blog/xen-orchestra-5-76/), [5.81](https://xen-orchestra.com/blog/xen-orchestra-5-81/), [5.82](https://xen-orchestra.com/blog/xen-orchestra-5-82/), and [5.86](https://xen-orchestra.com/blog/xen-orchestra-5-86/).